Balderston, Daniel, and Mike Gonzalez, editors. Encyclopedia of Latin American and Caribbean Literature, 1900–2003. Routledge, 2004.

 Includes entries on all aspects of literature including authors, critics, major works, magazines, genres, schools and movements in these regions from the beginning of the twentieth century to the present day.

-Ihrie, Maureen, and Salvador A. Oropesa, eds.
-World Literature in Spanish: An Encyclopedia ABC-CLIO, 2011.
+Ihrie, Maureen, and Salvador A. Oropesa, editors.
+World Literature in Spanish: An Encyclopedia.
+ABC-CLIO, 2011.

 Contains entries on both major and minor authors, themes, genres, and topics of Spanish literature from the Middle Ages to the present day, with coverage of the varied countries, ethnicities, time periods, literary movements, and genres of these writings.

 Kinsbruner, Jay, and Erick Detlef Langer, editors.
 Encyclopedia of Latin American History and Culture.
 2nd ed., Charles Scribner & Sons, 2008.